siddhant2000/birthday-gift-website/README.md

 If you want to contribute, you are most welcome.

-For begineers, you start by fixing issues that are submitted by other users.
+For beginers, you start by fixing issues that are submitted by other users.

 ---
 ## I need your Support :innocent: